Rethinking Gauss-Newton for learning over-parameterized models: Empirical study of generalization for a Gauss-Newton algorithm

-\paragraph{Model and objective.} We consider the mean-squared error between a model $f_w$ evaluated at the training point $X_n$ and the targets $Y_n$ defined in \cref{eq:squared_loss}.
-For the model, we consider a well-specified setting where the model $w\mapsto f_w$ is also a one-hidden layer with a \verb+SiLU+ activation and $M$ hidden units $(u_i,v_i)_{1\leq i\leq M}$ with $M=10^{3}m$ and $m$ taking values in $\{2,3,4,5\}$ so that network is always over-parameterized and can fit the data perfectly.
-Similarly to $f^{\star}$, we normalize the output of $f_w$ by $M$ as in \cref{eq:one_hidden}.
-The hidden units are initialized according to a centered gaussian with standard deviation (std) $\tau_0$ taking values in $\{0.5,1.,5.,10.,100.\}$.
-Varying the initial std $\tau_0$ allows us to study the optimization dynamics in two regimes: the \emph{kernel regime} (large $\tau_0$) and the \emph{feature learning regime} (small $\tau_0$).
+{\bf Initialization.} We initialize the student's hidden units according to a centered Gaussian with standard deviation (std) $\tau_0$ ranging from $10^{-3}$ to $10^{3}$.
+Varying the initial std $\tau_0$ allows us to study the optimization dynamics in two regimes: the \emph{kernel regime} (large values of $\tau_0$) and the \emph{feature learning regime} (small values of $\tau_0$).
 Finally, we initialize the weights of the last layer to be $0$.
-This choice allows us to perform a systematic comparison with the minimum norm least squares solution obtained by a related kernel method that we describe next.
+This choice allows us to perform a systematic comparison with the minimum norm least squares solution obtained using random features as described next.

-\paragraph{Methods and baselines.} We compare a regularized version of GN against GD.
-Additionally, we consider a random features (RF) model with features given by the hidden layer at initialization.
-Such a model acts as a reference for the kernel regime in the GD and GN dynamics where only the weights of the last layer evolve while the hidden ones remain close to initialization.
-Hence, we consider three methods all of which start from the same initial conditions and are trained until the loss is at least below $10^{-6}$ of its initial value.

-(I) {\bf{Gradient descent.}} We perform GD with a fixed learning rate of $\lambda=10$ for up to $10^7$ iterations.
-Smaller learning rates resulted in a slower convergence while larger ones sometimes lead to unstable optimization. \\ (II) {\bf{Gauss-Newton.}} We discretize \cref{eq:preconditioned_flow} in time to get the following update rule: